 In other spreadsheet applications, a spreadsheet is organized into sheets.
 Typically you switch between sheets with tabs at the bottom.

 In Rows, the equivalent of a sheet is a Table which is where you put your data.
 However, unlike other applications, you also group your Tables into Pages.

 You can access these elements in the left-hand navigation section where you can switch between different Tables and Pages.

 Pages help you lay out your spreadsheet when you're ready to insert it into a professional-looking report.
 You can learn more about the potential of Pages by putting a spreadsheet "live".

 But first things first, let's take a closer look at...

 Here’s a guide to the main features of the Rows editor and some references for further reading.

 |The Navigation Section||Navigate your spreadsheet and create pages and tables.|

-Hover your mouse over a page or table title to access further actions such as the New Table button.
+Hover your mouse over a page or table title to access further actions that will allow you to create new page elements such as the Table, Form or Chart.